Assistant Professor of Mathematics Education

 Department of Teaching, Learning, and Leading

 Dr. Kokka is co-founder of the Creating Balance in an Unjust World Conference on STEAMM Education and Social Justice (founded in 2007), former co-chair of the Critical Educators for Social Justice SIG (2017-2019), and has been part of the Radical STEMM Educators of the Bay Area, People’s Education Movement, and the New York Collective of Radical Educators.
 She has been featured on the Abolition Science podcast “Social Justice Mathematics and Teacher Activism,” Leading Equity podcast “Creating Student Activists Through Social Justice Mathematics,” and TODOS Mathematics for all podcast with her Ph.D. student Bri Rodriguez “Mentoring Relationships.”
-In 2019 she was the faculty award recipient of the Iris Marion Young Award for Social Justice by the Gender, Sexuality, and Women’s Studies Program and the Graduate School of Public and International Affairs of the University of Pittsburgh.
+In 2021 she received the Dean's Distinguished Teaching Award in the School of Education, and in 2019 she was the faculty award recipient of the Iris Marion Young Award for Social Justice by the Gender, Sexuality, and Women’s Studies Program and the Graduate School of Public and International Affairs of the University of Pittsburgh.
 Dr. Kokka completed her Ed.D. at the Harvard Graduate School of Education (2017), principal certification (NYS Building Leader) with the New York City Leadership Academy (2011), her M.A. with the Stanford Teacher Education Program (2001), and her B.S. in Mechanical Engineering at Stanford University (1999).
 She is a proud product of East San Jose, California, K-12 public schools.

 You can learn more about her work at www.karikokka.com.